The Genomics England Research Environment

 How the Research Environment works

 The Genomics England Research Environment operates as a remote desktop connection within our datacentre.
 After logging in, a virtual desktop opens in a window of the researcher’s internet browser.
 This looks much like a normal Linux desktop.
 Researchers are provided with a set of relevant tools, the data they have been approved to access and shared storage drives.
-As there is no internet access within the Research Environment (except to ‘whitelisted sites’), a wiki-based platform and chat facility have been made available to help them work effectively with other researchers.
+As there is no internet access within the Research Environment (except to ‘whitelisted sites’), a wiki-based platform and chat facility have been made available to facilitate communication with other researchers.

 A more detailed overview of the Research Environment, including the applications within it, is available here.
 A collection of ‘how-to’ guides to provide researchers with the information required to work within the Research Environment and understand how to move information and data between the different systems is also provided.

 To ensure the privacy of those who have consented to participate in the 100,000 Genomes Project is maintained, data can only be accessed through the secure Research Environment and no participant-level genomic or clinical data can be removed from this environment.
 Genomics England only allows results of analysis to be taken out and published.
 To protect participant data, movement of files into and out of the Research Environment is via the ‘Airlock’ system and is subject to review by a team at Genomics England.

 Researchers cannot copy and paste information from inside of the Research Environment to outside of it.
 Internet access within the Research Environment is available for sites authorised by Genomics England (‘whitelisted sites’).